WWW.SARASAUTISMSITE.COM

 39% His art reflects his view of his identity.
 He is able to be his own person and defy his labeling.
 He is not just an autistic.
 He is an 11 year old boy, a blend of his entire family and his life experiences.

-Max said, “I am not autism.
+As Max says, “I am not autism.
 I am ME.”

 42% There is a theory that my autism was caused by my getting these shots.
 That’s not true.
 God made me autistic.
 The shots didn’t make me autistic.